Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

-The anomalous dimensions for the jet and soft functions given in \eqs{eq:janomal}{eq:sanomal} are only the first terms in the perturbative expansion of a generalized form that holds to all orders in $\alpha_s$.
-The structure of this all-order anomalous dimension, for angularities, has the form

-where $j_J = (2-a)\, {\rm and}\, j_S =1$.
-Here $\Gamma[\alpha_s]$, $\gamma[\alpha_s]$ denote the cusp and non-cusp parts of the anomalous dimensions.
-The cusp and non-cusp pieces of the anomalous dimension exhibit an expansion in powers of $\alpha_s$.
-At the desired NLL$^{\prime}$ accuracy, one needs the two loop cusp anomalous dimension coefficients $\Gamma_{0}, \Gamma_1$~\cite{Korchemsky:1987wg,Moch:2004pa}, one loop non-cusp piece $\gamma_0$ along with the two loop running of the beta function~\cite{Almeida:2014uva}.
-The expansions of the cusp, non-cusp anomalous dimensions and the beta function is given in Appendix~\ref{app:pert}.
-For the angularity exponents we consider, the explicit form of the coefficients $\Gamma^0$, $\Gamma^1$ and $\gamma^0$ for the jet and soft functions is given by

-Using the all-order anomalous dimensions listed above, we solve the RGEs given in \eqs{eq:JetRG}{eq:SoftRG} for the jet and soft functions.
-In the physical space of the observable, these are written as convoluted integro-differential equations.
-In order to solve these integro-differential evolution equations, we transform to the Fourier space so that the convolutions are turned into multiplicative RGEs.
-We provide the details of the computation in the Fourier space in Appendix~\ref{app:fourier}.
-Transforming back to the physical space of the observable, the solutions to the jet and soft functions of \eqs{eq:JsolFspace}{eq:SsolFspace} are given as
+In the physical space of the observable, the RGEs are written as convoluted integro-differential equations.
+In order to solve these integro-differential evolution equations, we transform to the Fourier space so that the convolutions are turned into multiplicative RGEs (see Appendix~\ref{app:fourier} for details).
+Transforming back to the physical space, the resummed angularity jet and soft functions read as

-where $K_{\Gamma}$, $K_\gamma$ and $\eta_{\Gamma}$ are the evolution kernels that encode the running of the anomalous dimensions between various scales and for brevity, we have suppressed their scale dependence.
-The definition and their explicit expressions are stated in Appendix~\ref{app:fourier}.
-Finally, $f_i^{J,S}$ appearing in \eqs{eq:Jsol}{eq:Ssol} are the fixed order one-loop contributions of the jet and soft functions, respectively.
+where $\tilde{\mu}_S \equiv \mu_S\, R^{1-a}$.
+Here $K_{\Gamma}$, $K_\gamma$ and $\eta_{\Gamma}$ are the evolution kernels that encode the running of the anomalous dimensions between various scales and for brevity, we have suppressed their scale dependence.
+Their explicit expressions and expansion up to NLL order can be found in Appendix~\ref{app:pert}.
+Finally, the constants $f_i^{J,S}$ are the fixed order one-loop contributions of the jet and soft functions, respectively.
 Their explicit form can be obtained from the one-loop results by setting all logarithms to their natural scale.
-For the jet function, the form of $f_q^J(a)$ and $f_g^J(a)$ is specified in \eqs{eq:fq}{eq:fg}.\footnote{Note that $f_q$ should be multiplied with a factor of $C_F$ for obtaining the quark jet function at NLL$^{\prime}$ as this dependence was taken outside in \eq{eq:jvacquark}.} For the soft, this reads as
+The resummed jet and soft functions are evolved from their natural scales $\mu_J \sim p_T \tau_a^{1/(2-a)}$, $\mu_S \sim p_T\, \tau_a\, R^{a-1}$ to the scale of the hard matching function $\mu_{\cal H} \sim p_T R$ which is then ultimately run up to the hard scale $\mu_H \sim p_T$.